gpoitch/ember-cli-less/README.md

 - `paths`: an array of include paths
 - `sourceMap`: whether to generate source maps.
 Defaults to `true` in development.  sourceMap can also take an object of sub options: http://lesscss.org/usage/#programmatic-usage
+- `mergeTrees`: an object of the available options to pass to the internal [merge trees] plugin

 ## Configuring Input/Output Paths